SanteonNL/shared-care-planning/input/pagecontent/overview.md

 TODO: FHIR capabilitystatement (mode=server):
 - POST, PUT, GET Task, CarePlan, CareTeam and AuditEvent (including authorization of CP-User)
-- Optional: POST, PUT, GET, DELETE, $apply for PlanDefinition and ActivityDefinition

 TODO/Roadmap:
 - transfer CarePlan-responsibility to other Practitioner or Organization.
 Maybe use a Task for the current CarePlan-author to accept